LispCookbook/cl-cookbook/variables.md

 ;; => "app.db"
 ~~~

-Note that it returned the last value.
+It returned the last value.

 What happens if you `setf` a variable that wasn't declared yet?
 It
 generally works but you have a warning: